thetabelini/IBGE-Dashboard/IBGE-Dashboard/readme.md

 # Dashboard - IBGE

-This responsive web application provides a dashboard to visualize data related to Brazil's regions, states, and countries.
+This responsive web application provides a dashboard to visualize data related to Brazil's regions, states, and counties.
 The dashboard includes the following information:

 - Total number of regions and their names.
 - Federative units (states) grouped by region, with a list of which states belong to each region.
-- Country grouped by state, along with a list of countries within each state.
+- County grouped by state, along with a list of countries within each state.

 ## Table of Contents